 Table of Contents:[hide]

 We have huge plans for our little gas fireplace, and I cannot wait to get going!
-Follow along as I clean it up while providing a guide for your very own step by step DIY mantel slipcover!
+Follow along as I clean it up while providing a guide for your very own step-by-step DIY mantel slipcover!
 This project can range in price depending on your selected wood species and tools needed.
 Follow along as we dive into a beautiful fireplace hack for beginners.

 I'll include lots of images for your viewing pleasure.
 We will begin with our supply list, and finish with a fully custom, hand-cut, sanded, stained, and sealed rustic wood faux floating slab.
 Naturally, my wonderful wife will use her eye for interior design to finish it off.